huilinghe19/sardana_practise/README.md

 # NOTE
-1. There is controller and motors in Sardana Pool, but you can use them.
-The main problem is the permission problem.
+1. There are controllers and motors in Sardana, but you can not use them because of the permission problem.

 """
 An error occurred while running wa: